 Using Datapeople, you don’t have to (wild-goose) chase down your latest style guides and standard company text from wherever they live.
 Things like perks, location, and diversity statements already live in templates within the platform via account-wide default settings.
 This obviously saves a lot of steps and ensures consistency across job descriptions, no matter who writes them.
 And updating the default wording from time to time is easy.

 Whenever you’re ready to start a new job description, you can do it right in the platform.
 You can also start by duplicating existing job descriptions that live in Datapeople, so you don’t have to start from scratch every time.
-When you’re done editing the draft, Datapeople can automatically sync it back to your ATS.
+When you’re done editing the draft with language analytics, Datapeople can automatically sync it back to your ATS.
 You can also notify hiring managers or recruiters (whichever way that traffic goes) and invite them to edit the job description right from the platform.